bedebok/prayer-app/README.md

 I am compiling [a list of various libraries under consideration](https://github.com/stars/simongray/lists/when-danes-prayed-in-german).

 #### Pedestal
-I am using Pedestal again since I have much experience with it, so there is a lot of code and experience that can be re-applied.
+I am using Pedestal once more to make the web service since I have much experience with it, so there is a lot of code and experience that can be re-applied.

 #### Reitit
 I use Reitit in the frontend since it is the mainstream choice for a full-featured frontend SPA router + I have previous experience using it.

-The use of Reitit in the backend this time (as opposed to Pedestal's router) is primarily motivated by Reitit's improved handling of wildcard routes, such that I don't need to prepend every SPA route with e.g. `/app` to delegate everything but the API to the frontend.
+While it would be nice to only focus on a single router model, the use of Reitit in the backend isn't advisable at this time.
+Reitit's does have an improved handling of wildcard routes and it handles trailing slashes by default, but it loses out in the following ways:

+- poor handling of static files, at least when combined with Pedestal/interceptors
+- no way to represent the routes as a function like in Pedestal (helps to shorten the development feedback loop)

-Another advantage of Reitit in the backend is the Metosin library ecosystem built around it.
+One advantage of Reitit in the backend is the Metosin library ecosystem built around it, e.g. for coercion.
 Many of these could have relevant applications.
+It is possible that some of these could still be used directly with Pedestal, though.

 #### Transito
 I am using Transito again since its primary value proposition (CLJV encoding/decoding of transit) still applies.